agaase/major-studio-1/README.md

 4. Ethnic Groups in Africa, ArcGIS [[link]](http://www.arcgis.com/home/item.html?id=cc2324e45ace44d09c333b4b4a1c14a3#data)

+Questions

+Can you quantify the impact of ethnic clash within a country ?
+If there are several clashes of a severe nature, how will it impact the inequality?

+---
-#### Figure 7.
+#### 3. Figure 7.
 Estimated impact on the Gini coe cient of additional income that escapes the national accounts, Côte d’Ivoire, 2008 (Page 15, Building the integrated inequality database and the seven sins of inequality measurement in Sub-Saharan Africa)

 We already know that capital flights would lead to further increase of Gini coefficient but what we are interested to know is that how the distribution of capital flight between different countries would look like.
 Are there specific countries where there is a huge impact and which in turn with it brings along other additional consequences.